eugenia1984/english/b1-english-for-developers/14-learn-how-to-use-modal-verbs.md

 Jessica mentions security protocols for the new project, meaning she wants to discuss measures to keep the project safe.

+### Must, Have to, Should

+- **Must** expresses strong necessity or obligation.
+For example: `You must wear a seatbelt..

+- **Have to** also expresses obligation but is sometimes less strict than must.
+For example: `You have to submit the report by Friday..

+- **Should** is used for recommendations or advice.
+For example: `You should review your notes before the test..

 ---